cosbor11/user-asset-translator/README.md

         1) `user-asset-event-processor`: Tasked with ...
         - receiving xml file content or payload and splitting the batches into single entries
         - normalizing the data json format that represents our internal format
-        - validating against the normalized form
+        - validating against the original form and the normalized form
         - assign identifiers (for logging and tracibiliy)
         - If the input was from s3, the original file is moved from `user-asset-inbox` to `user-asset-inbox/processed`, and if an error occured it is logged and sent to `user-asset-inbox/errors`.
         - putting the events onto Queue, for another lambda to process.